....................![]() |

 _____________________________________________________________________________________________ ______________________________________

 GLASS FOREST blows bottle trees away!
-While living in England this summer, I made a side trip to Germany to photograph a stunning forest of trees made entirely of glass (with some supporting metal and fasteners).
+While spending my usual summer in a Crown cottage farm in the western Midlands of England, I made a side trip to Germany to photograph a stunning forest of trees made entirely of glass (with some supporting metal and fasteners).
 I had read about this for years, and finally just "up and went" - rented a car out of Munich, and headed off into the Bavarian Alps to the little medieval village of Regen where this fantasy has been constructed.
 Click on this link to get more photos of a real glass forest!

 _________________________________________________ GOT BEES? .
 For information on beekeeping, check out the Mississippi Beekeepers Association website: ___________________________________________________